google/codeworld/web/help/GuideUnit4.md

 isn't what you want.
 By using a parallel list comprehension, you make sure only the smallest circle is red, then the next smallest is blue, and so on.

-### List Types ###

-We talked about types of values in Part 1; what about lists?
-Would you guess their type is `List`?
-Not quite!
-There are many types of lists: lists of numbers, lists of pictures, lists of colors, and so on.
-To write the type of a list, we just write the type of the things *inside* the list, and surround it with square brackets.

-    program = drawingOf(circles)
-    circles = pictures[ circle(r) | r <- sizes ]

-    sizes :: [Number]
-    sizes = [ 1, 2, 3, 4 ]

-Notice that I can choose to say the type for `sizes`, even if I don't give types for anything else.
-Again, you can say as little or as much as you want about types!

-### Points and Tuples ###

-What about a point, like the ones we used to make polylines and polygons?
-It actually works just fine to say the type is `Point`:

-    program = drawingOf(polyline([start, end]))

-    start :: Point
-    start = (0, 0)

-    end :: Point
-    end = (2, -4)

-When the computer talks about points, though, it sometimes calls their type something different: `(Number, Number)`.
-This is just a way to say what we already know: a point is an ordered pair, with each part being a number!
-It turns out `Point` is just shorthand for `(Number, Number)`, so they both mean the same thing.

-Types like that, with parentheses and commas, are sometimes called *tuples*.
-So a `Point` is a specific kind of tuple.
-Other tuples might use different types, different numbers of things, and even different types for the different things inside!

-* `(Number, Color)` is a tuple.
-Some possible values are the pairs `(4, red)` or `(-3, dark(green))`.
-* `(Number, Text, Number, Color)` is a tuple with four things in it.
-  A possible value is `(3, "train", 10, blue)`.

-Why would you use these?
-Well, they can be useful for list comprehensions!

-    program = drawingOf(boxes)

-    boxDetails :: [(Number, Number, Color)]
-    boxDetails = [
-        (-8, 1, blue),   (-6, 1/2, red), (-1, 3, purple),
-        (3, 1/8, brown), (4, 1/2, pink), (8, 2, yellow)
-        ]

-    boxes :: Picture
-    boxes = pictures([ translated(colored(rectangle(s,s), c), x, 0)
-                       | (x, s, c) <- boxDetails ])

-You can describe the important characteristics of your picture in a concise list, and then give the details of how to build the complete picture later.